William Brent Bell: Life and career

-In 2014, Bell sold his pilot Posthuman to USA Network and UCP with Jason Blum producing.
+In 2014, Bell sold his pilot Posthuman to USA Network and Universal Cable Productions with Jason Blum producing.
 In 2015, Bell set up a series at Fox entitled Haunted with Chris Morgan of the Fast & Furious franchise.
-This 20th Century Fox Television production is loosely based on the true story chronicled in the book The Demon of Brownsville Road: A Pittsburgh Family's Battle with Evil.
+This 20th Century Fox Television production was loosely based on The Demon of Brownsville Road: A Pittsburgh Family's Battle with Evil.

-In 2015, Bell would direct the supernatural thriller The Boy, which Tom Rosenberg and Gary Lucchesi produced through Lakeshore Entertainment, along with Matt Berenson, Jim Wedaa, and Roy Lee.
+In 2015, Bell would direct The Boy, which Tom Rosenberg and Gary Lucchesi produced through Lakeshore Entertainment, along with Matt Berenson, Jim Wedaa, and Roy Lee.
 The script was written by Stacey Menear and starred Lauren Cohan, Jim Norton, Diana Hardcastle, Ben Robson, Rupert Evans, and James Russell.
-STX Entertainment released The Boy on January 22, 2016 and it went on to gross a worldwide total of $77 million, against a budget of under $8 million.
+STX Entertainment released The Boy on January 22, 2016, and it went on to gross a worldwide total of $77 million, against a budget of just $8 million.
 Chris Alexander of ShockTilYouDrop called it "one of the best contemporary wide release horror movies I've seen in years."
 Joe Leydon criticized the story line as average in Variety and commented, "Despite game efforts by the cast, this tepid horror opus is never scary enough to overcome its silly premise."
 In 2017, GQ Magazine called the film, "the most underrated horror movie of 2016."

-In 2019 Bell directed the sequel Brahms: The Boy II, a supernatural horror film starring Katie Holmes, Ralph Ineson, Christopher Convery and Owain Yeoman.
-The stand-alone sequel to the 2016 film The Boy was written by Stacey Menear and released on February 21, 2020.
-Later that year, Bell directed and produced Separation, an American horror film, from a screenplay by Nick Amadeus and Josh Braun.
-It stars Rupert Friend, Violet McGraw, Mamie Gummer, Madeline Brewer and Brian Cox.
-In March 2021, Open Road Films and Briarcliff Entertainment acquired distribution rights to the film, and released it on April 30, 2021.
+In 2019 Bell directed the sequel Brahms: The Boy II, starring Katie Holmes, Ralph Ineson, Christopher Convery and Owain Yeoman.
+It was written by Stacey Menear and released on February 21, 2020.
+Later that year, Bell directed and produced Separation, an American horror film, from a screenplay by Nick Amadeus and Josh Braun, starring Rupert Friend, Violet McGraw, Mamie Gummer, Madeline Brewer and Brian Cox.
+In March 2021, Open Road Films and Briarcliff Entertainment released the film on April 30, 2021.